jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ### Object Out

 An __Object Out__ parameter is an object, that resides inside the command.
 The __Object Out__ parameter may be a new object, or redirect to an existing object.
-Anyway, the *command* determines which object will be output.
+Anyway, the *command* determines which object might be output.
 The produced object can be referenced from outside the command.

 Unlike parameters passed __By Reference__, an __Object Out__ parameter is *referred to*.
 This is an exclusive aspect of the __Object Out__ parameter passing.